We all need a break, but are we taking them? Tips to afford your much-needed vacation

 We all need a break.
 But are we taking them?

-Americans leave a total of 705 million vacation days on the table each year.
+Americans leave a total of 705 million vacation days unused each year.
 And millennials are the worst culprits, taking the least amount of vacation compared to their peers.

 Turns out, this same study reported that taking a vacation (traveling, specifically) increases your chances of getting a promotion.
 And, no surprise here, it increases your happiness.

 Perhaps you've put your vacation on pause because of finances.
 We'll help you create a travel budget so you can save for vacation while still paying off debt, saving for retirement, and doing all you need to do to keep your financial plan in order.